Skip to main content

 const intCodec = TYPES.int;

-The TYPES object comprises a number of builtin codecs for common types in your database; the following keys on TYPES represent the similarly named database types (e.g. TYPES.boolean represents the bool type):
+The TYPES object comprises a number of built-in codecs for common types in your database; the following keys on TYPES represent the similarly named database types (e.g. TYPES.boolean represents the bool type):

 • boolean